jonnonz1/nz-statute-book/acts/public/2001/health-and-disability-services-safety-act-2001.md

 (2) An auditing agency may appeal to a District Court against the cancellation under section 37(1) of the agency's designation.
 (3) A person in respect of whom a cessation order or a closing order is served may appeal to a District Court against it.
 (4) An appeal against a cessation order or a closing order must be brought within 14 days after it is served.
-(5) The Court's decision is final.
+(5) The court's decision is final.

 ### 52 Suspension of cancellation or order
 (1) At any time after an appeal against the cancellation of a person's certification to provide health care services of any kind has been lodged, the District Court may suspend the cancellation until the appeal has been disposed of, if (and only if) it is satisfied that it is not necessary in the public interest for the person to be prevented from providing health care services of that kind until then.
 (2) At any time after an appeal against a cessation order or a closing order has been lodged, the District Court may suspend the operation of the order until the appeal has been disposed of, if (and only if) it is satisfied that it is not necessary in the public interest for the person to be prevented from providing health care services of the kind concerned or (as the case may be) using the place concerned until then.
-(3) A suspension may be unconditional, or subject to any conditions the Court thinks fit.
+(3) A suspension may be unconditional, or subject to any conditions the court thinks fit.
-(4) The Court may at any time cancel the suspension.
+(4) The court may at any time cancel the suspension.
 (5) Except as provided in subsections (1) and (2),—
   (a) the lodging of an appeal against the cancellation under section 30 of a person's certification to provide health care services of any kind does not affect the operation of the cancellation:
   (b) the lodging of an appeal against a cessation order or a closing order does not affect the operation of the order.